 You receive a currency prepayment

-If you receive a currency prepayment in your EUR account, the data should be entered to the ERPLY Books in Euros.
+If you receive a currency prepayment in your EUR account, then enter the data to ERPLY Books in euros.

 You receive an “Other Payment” in currency

 If you receive an “Other Payment” in foreign currency, it gets converted into your organization’s main currency.
 In order to enter such payment to the system, go to the “Dashboard” > in the search bar type “Other Money in (Excluding Invoices)” and add the necessary data in there.

 If you do not have a currency account, you should add prepayments in your main currency.

 You cannot see the currency balance, because in order to see it, you need to have a currency account.
 In case you have a currency account and what to see the balance, go to “Accounting” > “Foreign Currency”, the far right column reflects the balance.